Sudhir0302/Spring/README.md

 31.Pointcut -> A pointcut is an expression that defines where the advice should be applied , eg.@Pointcut("execution(* com.example.service.*.*(..))") public void serviceMethods() {}.

+32.Jackson is the main library responsible for converting JSON data to Java objects (Deserialization) and Java objects to JSON (Serialization) in Spring Boot.

+33.@RequestBody annotation tells Spring Boot to convert the JSON payload into a Java object.

+34.A payload refers to the actual data that is transmitted in a request or response.
+In the context of APIs, the payload is usually the body of an HTTP request or response that carries the necessary information.